weezy20/ziggy/README.md

 bunx @weezy20/ziggy -h
 ```

-If you want a binary executable you can build it locally:
+If you want a binary executable you can build it locally
+(Note: the master branch is the development branch and there might be breaking changes):

 ```sh
 bun install && bun build;